THEBEST7192/spotify-tierlist/README.md

 ```
 react-beautiful-dnd.esm.js:39 react-beautiful-dndUnable to find draggable with id: (contentHere)👷‍ This is a development only message.
 It will be removed in production builds.
 ```
+6. If you get any errors when logging in to Spotify it is most likely because of the user not being approved in the developer console of Spotify.
+Make sure that you have approved the email address of the user trying to log on.

 ## Additional Resources